wristband-dev/m2m-expressjs-demo-app/README.md

 `GET http://localhost:6001/api/protected/data`

 This endpoint is the downstream API called by the public data API, and it cannot be called without a valid access token.
-When this API is invoked, amiddleware is used to validate the following:
+When this API is invoked, a middleware is used to validate the following:
-- The access token is present in the Authorization header (format = `Authorization: Bearer <access_token>`)
+- The access token is present in the Authorization header (format = `Authorization: Bearer <access_token>`).
 - The signature is valid when using the public keys as obtained from the Wristband JWKS endpoint.
 - The access token is not expired.